AI-generated

 • Substantive Issues:

-• Whether the petitioner was required to register his business and secure insurance coverage under P.D.
-No. 1572 and its implementing rules.
+• Whether petitioner was required to insure his business and customers’ vehicles under P.D.
+No. 1572

-• Whether the petitioner's failure to comply with these statutory requirements constituted negligence per se rendering him liable for the loss of the vehicle despite the fire being a fortuitous event.
+• Whether petitioner’s failure to comply with the statutory insurance requirement constituted negligence per se, rendering him liable for the loss despite the fire being a fortuitous event

 Ruling